intel/tools/api/README.md

 And then execute the python script, you will get the fully automatic quantization conversion from FP32 to INT8.

 The other alternative method to execute the quantization by Python Programming APIs is by Python script directly.
-A [Summarize graph](#summarize-graph) python tool is provided to detect the possible inputs and outputs nodes list of the input .pb graph.
+A template is provided in api/examples/quantize_python.py.
+The key code is below.

 ```python
 import os